Wang Wenyi: Biography

 Dr. Wang Wenyi is a Chinese national who graduated as a medical doctor from the Norman Bethune University of Medical Sciences, now part of Jilin University, China in 1983; holds a PhD in pharmacology and Physiology from the University of Chicago, and completed her residency as a pathologist at New York City's Mount Sinai Hospital.
-Currently, Dr Wenyi Wang is teaching biomedical sciences in a private school as an educator educator.
+Currently, Dr Wenyi Wang is teaching biomedical sciences in a private school as an educator.

-She is a mother of two, a naturalised U.S. citizen who has lived in the United States for 20 years of her life, and who worked as a journalist for the Epoch Times,Chen, Kathy Chinese Dissidents Take On Beijing Via Media Empire The Wall Street Journal 15 November 2007 where she specialized in medical issues since about 2000.
+She is a mother of two, a naturalised U.S. citizen who has lived in the United States for 20 years of her life, and who worked as a journalist for the Epoch Times, where she specialized in medical issues since about 2000.
 Wang had helped research Epoch Times articles on organ harvesting.

 Protests

-In 2001, she penetrated a security cordon in Malta during a visit of former General Secretary Jiang Zemin and asked him to stop persecuting Falun Gong practitioners inside China.
-Again, in April 2006, during CPC General Secretary Hu Jintao's visit to the United States, she used her journalist pass to gain access to a White House lawn press briefing."China and Its President Greeted by a Host of Indignities", Dana Milbank, The Washington Post, Friday, 21 April 2006; Page A02 She unfurled protest banners and loudly shouted for over two minutes, by some accounts, during a speech given by Chinese leader.
+In 2001, she penetrated a security cordon in Malta during a visit of former General Secretary of the Chinese Communist Party Jiang Zemin and asked him to stop persecuting Falun Gong practitioners inside China.
+Again, in April 2006, during CCP General Secretary Hu Jintao's visit to the United States, she used her journalist pass to gain access to a White House lawn press briefing.
+She unfurled protest banners and loudly shouted for over two minutes, by some accounts, during a speech given by Chinese leader.

 She shouted comments such as "President Bush, stop him from killing" or "President Hu, your days are numbered".
 Secret Service ushered Wang away from the media platform.
 Wang's attorney stated that there was no evidence Hu heard the statements uttered, claiming that the scuffles to take away her banner and the attempt to silence her could have caused Hu to pause in his remarks.
-CNN and BBC feeds of Hu's visit were interrupted by state censors in China, blacking out the protester's action.The Epoch Times reported that Wang helped research articles on organ harvesting at Sujiatun Thrombosis Hospital.
+CNN and BBC feeds of Hu's visit were interrupted by state censors in China, blacking out the protester's action.

+The Epoch Times reported that Wang helped research articles on organ harvesting at Sujiatun Thrombosis Hospital.
 She was "very overstressed," Epoch Times said, "When she saw Bush shake the hand of the Chinese leader, she felt obligated to speak out".
 At the time of the protest, she was not a US citizen, and could have faced deportation.

-After spending the night in jail, Wang was formally charged on 21 April 2006 with "knowingly and wilfully intimidating, coercing, threatening or harassing … a foreign official performing his duties," a misdemeanor punishable by up to six months in prison and a fine of $5,000.
+After spending the night in jail, Wang was formally charged on 21 April 2006 with "knowingly and wilfully intimidating, coercing, threatening or harassing ... a foreign official performing his duties," a misdemeanor punishable by up to six months in prison and a fine of $5,000.
 Bush apologised to the Chinese for the protest incident; Epoch Times also made an apology to the US president.
 Outside diplomatic circles, there were also opposite reactions to the protest in some media.